-How the Value Exchange creates both customer and commercial value.
+How the Value Exchange creates both customer and commercial value, and what it means for marketing and business leaders.

 The relationships businesses have with their customers are the most important asset they have.
 And today, how customers feel about a company can have a dramatic effect as well.